reclaimhosting/imagemagick-deployment-ubuntu/README.md

 Use `build.sh` on ubuntudev to install the lastest version to `/opt/imagemagick` and make a tarball.

 Then, upload the tarball here.
-You should be able to just use git to commit the new file and push it to GitHub.
+You should be able to just use git to commit the new file and push it to this repository.

 Grab the tarball and test it on other cPanel servers:
 ```bash